• Skip to main content

 Nathan Phillips Square

-The huge public square is the main meeting spot for locals and the site of various concerts and a weekly farmers’ market.
+The huge public square is the main meeting spot for locals.
+It host regular concerts and a weekly farmers’ market.
 Depending on the time of the year, you may also find an art exhibit or rally happening in the square.

-Nathan Phillips Square includes several attractions, including a large reflecting pool in the centre.
+Nathan Phillips Square includes several attractions.
+The most famous are the Toronto sign and the large reflecting pool in the centre.
 In the winter, the pool becomes a skating rink.
 If you’re visiting during the warmer months, you can stop and catch your reflection in the water.

 After passing the pool, stop at the Peace Garden.
 It’s a memorial to the atomic bombing of Hiroshima.
 Rest at the pavilion and enjoy the views of the surrounding plant life.